ecxai/ecxai/links.md

 # Links
-Links to research groups and tools will appear here.
+Links to other relevant resources will appear here.

-## Tools
-https://github.com/pbiecek/xai_resources
+A list of resources related to XAI in general. https://github.com/pbiecek/xai_resources